forem/forem/docs/getting-started/start-app.md

 The prerequisite is to install [Overmind][overmind], a process manager which takes advantage of [tmux][tmux].

-This will allow you to launch everything in the same terminal, navigate the logs of each service separately, restart each service separately and have a better debugging experience.
+This will allow you to launch all your app's processes in the same terminal, navigate the logs of each service separately, restart each service separately and have a better debugging experience.